fuxingloh/vue-horizontal/docs/content/en/design/taxonomy.md

 * Alternative to <span style="color: green;font-weight:700;">scrollbar</span> and
   <span style="color: red;font-weight:700;">navigation</span> to indicate to the users that the items can be
   horizontally scrolled.
-* Indicate to users you can touch scroll to seek to the next item.
+* Indicate to mobile users you can touch scroll to seek to the next item.
-* Should only appear on mobile devices; screen with low view port.
+  * Should only appear on mobile devices; screen with <640 viewport width.
 * Peek `8px` of items on the left and right.
 Peeking should only appear if there are actual items on the left or right.
 * Vue Horizontal must be 100vw for a seamless edge to edge experience.
   * `scroll-padding-left: 24px` can be used to snap correctly.